 Non-personal Information.
-When you visit the Convoso Site, we collect non-personal information, which is information about things like your IP address, browser and operating system.
+When you visit the Convoso Site, we collect non-personal information, which is information about things like IP address (in situations where we cannot reasonably link the IP address to you), browser and operating system.
 This is done through “cookies,” which are small files with unique ID numbers to simplify your logging in and staying logged into a website and using services there, such as the Convoso Site and the Convoso Services.
 Our cookies do not allow us to learn your real name and address.
 We explain below how you can change that process.

 Personal Information.
-We receive more detailed personally-identifiable information from you when you request a demo, register to use the Convoso Services, authorize payment, sign up for a newsletter or seek technical support.
-We also receive detailed personal information when you apply for a job or you become an employee or you are an independent contractor or a vendor.
-Our customers will also upload personal information about other persons but our access to such personal information is limited to technical issues where our access would be incidental to tasks like fixing a software bug.
+We receive more detailed personally-identifiable information when someone requests a demo, registers to use the Convoso Services, uses the Convoso Services, authorizes payment, signs up for a newsletter or seeks technical support.
+We also receive detailed personal information when applicants apply for a job or someone becomes an employee or a person is an independent contractor or a vendor (or associated with an independent contractor or vendor).
+Our customers will also upload personal information about other persons.
 We describe the personal information we have—and have collected—in the past 12 months below.

 What Is Personal Information?
-Applicable law essentially defines personal information as information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device.
-Naturally, this information could include your name, email address, credit card information and such other information that could identify you, whether by itself or together with other information.
+Applicable law essentially defines personal information as information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
+Naturally, this information could include name, email address, credit card information and such other information that could identify a person, whether by itself or together with other information.

 Advertising Information.
-Some information created by cookies involves how users such as you navigate the Convoso Site.
+Some information created by cookies involves how users navigate the Convoso Site.
 That information is also used by third party services we use such as Google search and display advertising services.
 We use Google’s remarketing feature, through the Google Display Network, to inform, optimize and serve relevant and useful ads based on past visits to our website.
 This service enables us to modify ads presented based on that information.
-This requires the use of first-party cookies, and third-party cookies placed on our Convoso Site.
+This requires the use of first-party cookies and third-party cookies placed on our Convoso Site.
 Those services do not enable us to identify you.
-You can change your browser setting, as described below.
+Visitors and Users can change their browser settings to limit cookies, as described below.